MasscollabsSecurityCommunity/.github/profile/README.md

 # Masscollabs Security Community

-* Here we serve to the public for all kind of people who runs software and hardware for any reason.
+* Here we serve to the public for all kind of people who run software and hardware for any reason.

 # Documentation License